advanteo/vagrant-puppet-lamp/README.md

 Basic Vagrant setup with provisioning by Puppet

-Setup: Debian with LAMP, drush, Vim and NFS Shared Folders
+Setup: Debian with LAMP, drush, Vim and NFS Shared Folders and Xdebug

 Requirements:
 - Vanila debian-sqeeze64 Box (should work on other debian as well)